Brooks Koepka: 2020: Injury problems

-LIV Golf Series
+Move to LIV Golf, fifth major title

 Brooks Koepka tees-off at Trump Bedminster at the LIV Golf Invitational on July 30, 2022.

 In June 2022, Koepka joined the LIV Golf Invitational Series and made his debut in Portland.
 He made his decision despite suggesting four months prior that golfers would "sell out" and join LIV Golf.
 Koepka was subsequently suspended by the PGA Tour for playing in the LIV Golf Invitational Series.
 In October 2022, Koepka won the LIV Golf Invitational Jeddah in a playoff over Peter Uihlein for his first LIV Golf win.

-In April, Koepka won the LIV Golf Orlando event.
+In April 2023, Koepka won the LIV Golf Orlando event.
 The following week, he finished tied for second at the 2023 Masters Tournament, 4 shots behind Jon Rahm.
 Koepka started the final day of the tournament with a 4 stroke lead and having to play 30 holes after the third round was delayed due to weather.
+In April, at Augusta National, tournament officials questioned Koepka’s caddie Ricky Elliott regarding whether he broke a rule by giving advice at the par-5 15th, in which Koepka switched to a 5-iron.
+A video where Elliott seemingly tells Gary Woodland’s caddie "five," as in 5-iron, was shared on social media.
+Elliott and various members were questioned and said it was not advice-related.
+The rules committee ultimately absolved Koepka and Elliott of wrongdoing.

 In May, Koepka won the 2023 PGA Championship at Oak Hill Country Club, making him the first LIV Golf player to win a major championship.
 It was Koepka's fifth career major victory and third PGA Championship.
 He became the 20th golfer with five major victories.
 Koepka became the third golfer to win three or more PGA Championships in the stroke play era, joining Jack Nicklaus (five wins) and Tiger Woods (four).
 Koepka has won three major championships within the state of New York, following his 2018 U.S. Open victory at Shinnecock Hills (in Southampton, on Long Island) and 2019 PGA win at Bethpage Black (also on Long Island).
 "We got three majors in New York, so New York has been a second home to me," he said.
 The win also made Koepka the first player ever to win majors at three different venues in the same state.

 In September 2023, Koepka played on the U.S. team in the 2023 Ryder Cup at Marco Simone Golf and Country Club in Guidonia, Rome, Italy.
 The European team won 16.5–11.5 and Koepka went 1–1–1 including a win in his Sunday singles match against Ludvig Åberg.

 In October 2023, Koepka repeated as the winner of the LIV Golf Jeddah tournament in a playoff over Talor Gooch for his third LIV Golf win.